jm2242/LiveGroceryLIst/README.md

 ## Todos
 * Fully implement user authentication
+* Allow users to create families and store grocery lists by family
 * Allow users to share grocery list as a link
 ## Suggestions?
 Email me at jmares93@gmail.com